-Last night my mother prepared a simple dinner: one of the quintessential Northern Italian comfort foods that exemplifies “cucina povera” (poor food), and which is the infamous soup of the Tuscan people: Minestra di Pasta e Fagioli (Pasta and Bean Soup) .
+Last night my mother prepared a simple dinner: one of the quintessential Northern Italian comfort foods that exemplifies “cucina povera” (food of the poor), and which is the infamous soup of the Tuscan people: Minestra di Pasta e Fagioli (Pasta and Bean Soup).

 In Italy every family has their own treasured recipe for this soup and my family is no exception.
 You can witness this mind-boggling diversity simply from reading recipes from other blogs, Italian cookbooks, or just from searching the Web for the recipe.
 As the weather becomes somewhat cooler here in the South (it is 73 degrees today) and the evenings become a bit chilly the minute the sun is down, it seems just perfect to imitate the “bean lovers” (as Tuscans are called due to their love affair with the beautiful bean), by sipping this savory soup.
 We lovingly call this soup “Pasta Fajool” (fa-zhool)!

 My parents may not have enjoyed abundance when they were growing up as children of immigrants, but their mothers kept the kitchen aromas filling their homes, as pots of soups or pasta simmered slowly on the stove.
 My father said they had Pasta e Fagioli soup nearly every night for dinner when my grandfather was a coal miner in the Midwest.

 Nothing represents love and comfort as much as a simple, hearty warm soup and some bread to sop it up with!
 Although this soup was considered the food of the poor, one certainly is never hungry after one full bowl; it is that satisfying.
 Plus soup is so restorative to our health and our souls!

 Here is my family’s recipe for Minestra di Pasta e Fagioli (Pasta and Bean Soup):

 - Olive oil (to saute the vegetables) *